Leighzer/BitFlip/README.md

 exit - close the program

-# Language Lexemes and Semantic Structures #
+# Language Symbols And Structures: #
 The language's statements follow these structures

 < instruction >;